kicad-spice-library/KiCad-Spice-Library/README.md

 ## Supported.pickle
 This file is a [python serialized dictionary](https://docs.python.org/3/library/pickle.html) where every key is a model and the items are path to libraries where that model is defined.
 It is not made to be read by humans, use [Supported.txt](Supported.txt) instead

+# License

+I do not own any license for the files inside the `Modules` folder, if you find any of them that breaks a license open an issue or send a message and it would be removed as soon as possible.
+All library, modules and other are released with their own license.
+The GPL3 is related only to the files in the `Scripts` folder

 # Contribuite

 Do a pull request, add a library, module, whatever in the category that suit better in [Modules](/Modules) or improve the python scripts or surprise me!

 I would like to accept in the organization other KiCad or Spice fans to keep this page going on, if you would like to partecipate open an issue